Hello.

 2023

-Essay: “A murky unlearning: Sophocles and the Greek art of Failure” in The Routledge Handbook of Classics and Queer Theory.
+“A murky unlearning: Sophocles and the Greek art of Failure.”
+Chapter in The Routledge Handbook of Classics and Queer Theory.

 2022

-Book review: “We were all Nobody once.”
+“We were all Nobody once.”
 On the life, work, and memoirs of classicist E.R.
 Dodds.
-Classical Review.
+Book review in The Classical Review.

 2019